anuj846k/FoodWing/readme.md

 This will allow the `Accordion` component to coordinate both `Panels` and only expand one at a time.

-## - What are Context Provider and Context Consumer?
+##  Q: What are Context Provider and Context Consumer?

 A:  `Context API` consists of two main components: the `Context Provider` and the `Context Consumer`.
 The provider is responsible for creating and managing the context, which holds the data to be shared between components.
 On the other hand, the consumer is used to access the context and its data from within a component.

-## If you dont pass a value to the provider does it take the default values?
+## Q: If you dont pass a value to the provider does it take the default values?

 A: The Context.Provider component accepts a value prop which will be available to all child components that consume the context.
 If you don't pass a value prop to the Context.Provider, it will use the default value that was passed to React.createContext() when the context was created.